chienhsiang-hung/blog/content/posts/2022/[中文] Word Search II LeetCode Hard DFS and Trie copy/index.md

   enable: true
 ---
 ## Examine the HTML
+*Use [Best HTML Viewer, HTML Beautifier, HTML Formatter and to Test / Preview HTML Output (codebeautify.org)](https://codebeautify.org/htmlviewer) beautifier to view `html`.*

 We can simply use `Pandas.read_html()` to read the tables inside a given `html`.

+> If you ever faced the problem `UnicodeDecodeError: 'cp950' codec can't decode byte 0xe2 in position 4204: illegal multibyte sequence`
+>
+> Simply add a parameter `encoding="utf-8"` to the `open`.[^how-do-i-fix-this-cp950-illegal-multibyte-sequence-unicodedecodeerror-when-rea]

 But, what if we have a `HTML` body that has **nested tables**.
 ```html